 The KG80 is the most popular choice when a KG60 is undersized by just enough to matter — typically because of a large HVAC compressor or elevator that the KG60 would struggle to start.

 The KG80 is one of our most-serviced gaseous units.
 It hits the sweet spot for urban hotels and multi-tenant retail where gas service is reliable and the building owner wants to avoid diesel tanks.
-Service patterns are identical to the KG60 — same ignition system, same intervals — but the larger V8 means slightly more oil capacity and higher parts-per-service cost.
+Service patterns mirror the KG60 — same KG6208 V8 architecture and same intervals — with the added attention required by the turbocharger and charge-air cooler (intercooler hose integrity, oil drain lines, post-shutdown idle).

 The most common issue we resolve on KG80 platforms: ignition misfire that only manifests under load (not during no-load exercise).
 A standard-tier load bank test catches this before it matters during a real outage.